 There are specific requirements issued on a state-level of what’s needed before someone can become a school administrator.
 In California, it requires teaching credentials or the approved equivalent as approved by the California Commission of Teacher Credentialing and classroom experience as an educator.

-It also calls for the completion of an Administrative Services Credential program and coinciding three cycles as implemented by the California Administrator Performance Assessment.
-Each of these steps build upon a person’s ability to educate and lead effectively and with integrity.
+Education administration also calls for the completion of an Administrative Services Credential program and coinciding three cycles as implemented by the California Administrator Performance Assessment.
+Each of these steps build upon a person's ability to educate and lead effectively and with integrity.3

 Required Leadership Skills and Abilities

-In addition to what’s mandatory from an educational and credentialed standpoint, a person in this role must have an innate drive to create and uphold a thriving school environment.
+In addition to what's mandatory from an educational and credentialed standpoint, prospective school administrators may benefit from having an innate drive to create and uphold a thriving school environment.
 Part of the education administrator job description requires knowledge of a variety of roles that allow a school system to run efficiently, which involves a keen eye for detail and a highly organizational mindset.
-It’s also necessary to have the ability to communicate well and practice sound judgment when dealing with unique and oftentimes, difficult situations.
+It's also necessary for educational leaders to have the ability to communicate well and practice sound judgment when dealing with unique and oftentimes, difficult situations.

 Degree Programs in Educational Administration

-Educators who wish to transform their roles into a leadership and management position can enroll in our credentialed online Administrative Services program, Master of Arts in Education, or EdD in Educational Leadership and Management, which coincide with the guidelines set out by the CalAPA.
+Educators with teacher licensure who wish to transform their roles into a leadership and management position can enroll in our credentialed online Administrative Services program, Master of Arts in Education, or EdD in Educational Leadership and Management, which coincide with the educational guidelines set out by the CalAPA.

-Completion of the program involves coursework and practical training to prepare for a role in educational administration.
-These teachings and hands-on experiences come with the mentoring support to complete the program and school administrator requirements as outlined by the state of California.
-It requires focus and dedication for each part of the educator role, in addition to all of the complexities that are added on as an administrator.
+Completion of any of the above programs involves coursework and practical training to prepare for a role in educational administration.
+These teachings and hands-on experiences come with the mentoring support to complete the programs and school administrator requirements as outlined by the state of California.
+Educator preparation requires focus and dedication for each part of the educator role, in addition to all of the complexities that are added on as an administrator.

 Pursuing a Career in School Administration

 Are you considering becoming a school administrator?
-Every educator knows how profound the experience is to guide a student through learning and growing as they pursue their own dreams.
+Every educator knows how profound the experience can be when guiding a student through learning and growing as they pursue their own dreams.
 What does an education administrator do?
-He or she takes this teaching experience and creates space for growth and innovation to further help teachers fulfill these pursuits with the right resources, budgets, and policies that can guide a school year successfully.
+He or she takes this teaching experience and helps to create space for growth and innovation to further help teachers fulfill these pursuits with the right resources, budgets, and policies that can guide a school year successfully.

 Many look at teaching as less of a job and more of a calling for what they are meant to do and this can be achieved in a variety of ways.
 Taking into account the school level, subject(s) taught, and special education needs of students all make up the specific route an educator will take.
-A person who is ready to pursue an educational administrator role has already had years of teaching experience identifying where they can make the most significant impact.
-This will serve as a guiding light as they continue their pathway into a management position where they can spearhead change for the future.
+A person who is ready to pursue an educational administrator and a school leader role has already had teaching experience identifying where they can make the most significant impact.
+This will serve as a guiding light as they continue pursuing their pathway into a management position where they can spearhead change for the future.